Etol1LC/rmp/README.md

 - Time in ms to reach the target volume

 The p1 operator takes a float or an integer and controls the initial rate of the ramp.
+By using arrow up you get the history of the commands previously evaluated.

+### Visuals:

+The visuals consist of a simple scope.
+You can control the "style" of the scope from inside the repl evaluating the following commands:
+- vd_1; (open and close GEM window)
+- vd_red;
+- vd_green;
+- vd_white;
+- vd_blue;
+- vd_rcolor; (random color)

 ### Examples